Cloud-CV/EvalAI/docs/source/setup.md

 EvalAI can run on Linux, Cloud, Windows, and macOS platforms.
 Please install [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) before getting started with the installation of EvalAI.

-Once you have installed docker and docker-compose, please follow these steps to setup EvalAI on your local machine
+Once you have installed docker and docker-compose, please follow these steps to setup EvalAI on your local machine.

 1. Get the source code on to your machine via git